-At 4.1 miles to be exact, the bridge is the longest continuous truss bridge in North America.
-In fact, even being from Oregon I did not realize how far this massive bridge stretched until doing more research.
+At 4.1 miles to be exact, the pale green structure is the longest continuous truss bridge in North America.
+In fact, even being from Oregon I did not realize how far this massive construction stretched until doing more research.

-Millions of people travel across the iconic bridge yearly, and if you have not seen it yourself in person, I could not recommend more making the trip at some point in the near future, as the photos do not do it justice.
-While it may not be for everyone, crossing the bridge is an absolute must.
+Millions of people travel across the iconic Astoria-Megler Bridge yearly, and if you have not seen it yourself in person, I could not recommend more making the trip at some point in the near future, as the photos do not do it justice.
+While it may not be for everyone, crossing the structure is an absolute must.

 In 1921, there was a ferry service established that ran from Astoria to Megler in Washington, and was eventually taken over by the State of Oregon in 1946.
 With some help from the state of Washington, the Oregon State Legislature approved the bridge in 1959.

 Construction of the structure began on November 5, 1962, as the idea of a bridge crossing the Lower Columbia River had been an idea that many in the area shared for a lot of years.
 The bridge was of course no easy task, as ginormous sections of it were sent by barge down the Columbia River and lifted into place using huge, hydraulic jacks.